AakashSehrawat95/MovieTime/README.md

 - Admins are responsible for creation of objects of type Cities, Theatres and Movies using the Django Admin Interface.
 - Creation of a theatre automatically creates 4 objects (2d, 3d, 4dx, imax) in Hall class having that theatre as forein key.
 - Shows are what the user sees while booking a movie.
 Each show has its own set of seats in the form of a JSONField which are automatically generated during object creation.
-___
-## Justification
-The website has a high degree of complexity in both back-end and front-end design.
-Javascript has been used to great effect in the seat selection page to implement real-time querying for a pleasent user experience.
-The website tries to replicate a real world ticket booking application as closely as possible.
-A lot of effort has been put in the UI to make it visually appealing.
-Hence, I believe this project satisfies the distinctiveness and complexity requirements expected of a final project.